 The main challenge, is that businesses were ‘unaware of the lower costs and the increased return on investment.
 This can typically be recouped within just one to two years of adoption.’

 The UK’s low automation adoption rate can be blamed on three Cs: cost, certainty and capability.
 The high initial cost of automation and an uncertainty on the time taken to recoup the value of investment being the most significant barriers.

 “The complexity of automation and the lack of available skills required to work with it are also some of the greatest hurdles to overcome.
 It remains a challenge for businesses, especially SMEs to develop themselves and their employees on even simple technologies.
 It’s hardly surprising that automation is seen as difficult and potentially incompatible with current ways of working for many businesses.”

 One of the keys to unlocking the potential of automation lies in employee engagement.

-“For businesses investing in automation and transforming how they work, engagement with its workforce needs to take place long before significant technology is implemented, rather than at the point that new technology appears in the workplace.”
+“For businesses investing in automation and transforming how they work, engagement with its workforce needs to take place long before significant technology is implemented.
+Rather than at the point that new technology appears in the workplace.”

 We would definitely echo this sentiment.
 It’s often the ‘hands-on’ employees who know where the most benefits could be realised through automation.

 This leaves the path clear for the increased development and use of cobots – that will make enhance job roles, rather than take over them entirely’.
-Job roles that are likely to see cobots introduced earliest include those which are repetitive or dangerous.
+Jobs that are likely to see cobots introduced earliest include those which are repetitive or dangerous.
 This frees up people to replace routine with value-adding tasks and upskilling their capabilities.